Overview of the Collection

 Scope and Contents

-The collection consists of 1366 photographic prints (mostly copy prints from 8 x 10 inch glass plate and film negatives),
+the 1920s and consists of 1366 photographic prints (mostly copy prints from 8 x 10 inch glass-plate

 glass negatives and lantern slides; viewing must be arranged through the Curator of Photographs.
 These smaller format items